 - JMS provides support for a number of different listener interfaces such as 'javax.jms.MessageListener', 'javax.jms.ExceptionListener' and, if using JMS 2, the 'javax.jms.CompletionListener'.
 All of these interfaces result in MQ JMS using multiple threads which is not supported in a CICS environment.
-Attempting to register one of these listeners results in either a 'JMSException' or a 'JMSRuntimeException'. - MQ JMS builds on the native support for IBM MQ in CICS so it makes use of the existing IBM MQ security support which is described in [Security considerations for using IBM MQ with CICS](#).
-As a result, any attempt to create either a connection or JMS context object while specifying a user id or password results in either a JMSEException or JMSRuntimeException.
+Attempting to register one of these listeners results in either a 'JMSEException' or a 'JMSRuntimeException'. - MQ JMS builds on the native support for IBM MQ in CICS so it makes use of the existing IBM MQ security support which is described [here](#).
+As a result, any attempt to create either a connection or JMS context object while specifying a user id or password results in either a 'JMSException' or 'JMSRuntimeException'.